mackieee/magento2-basket-weight-sidebar/README.md

 Unzip the MackieeE Vendor folder into your "app" folder.

-> /app/MackieeE/SidebarWeight/
+> /app/code/MackieeE/SidebarWeight/

-Then run the magento cli command:
+Then run the magento cli commands:

+`php bin/magento cache:flush`
 `php bin/magento setup:upgrade`

 If you're not in development mode, you'll need to clear your cache.